 Companies looking to hire a marketing provider will often prefer to go with a local agency over an agency located elsewhere.
-In fact, Google almost seems to encourage this with their results for generic queries like [seo agency] that show local results based on your location:

 I will note that a query like [ecommerce seo agency] does not really return localized results and there is no map pack:

 Is hiring a local agency a good idea?

 But is hiring a local-based consultant/agency a good idea?

 The answer, like many things in life, is “it depends”.